-Police try to arrest protester at Ihumātao development site
+Ihumātao development site protest: Occupiers call for more to join the action

 Almost 12 hours after being ordered to leave the land they'd occupied for years, Newton, voice croaky from shouting, said she felt frustrated, sad, angry, and disappointed.

-"I feel like this was just another repeat of Bastion Point.
+"I feel like this was just another repeat of Bastion Pt.
 The way that they just came in and erected fences and ejected us from our lands is almost similar to what they did in 1978."

 The site is due to be developed by Fletcher Building, which plans to put more than 400 houses there.